United Airlines has amended its allergy policy to make some accommodation for peanut-allergic passengers.

 What remains unclear is under what circumstances a flight attendant would choose not to inform nearby passengers about the allergy, as the policy doesn’t appear to require them to do so.
 This question, as well as other points on the specifics of the policy, were not answered by United.

 Pressure has been mounting recently for the rights of food-allergic passengers in the sky.
 In August, two allergic reactions on airlines were widely reported by the media, including an Irish child’s anaphylactic reaction aboard a United flight bound for New Jersey.

 One source of continued pressure is Lianne Mandelbaum, the voice behind NoNutTraveler.com, a website dedicated to advocating for the rights of food-allergic air travelers.
 Mandelbaum launched the site a year ago, following a discouraging interaction with a United crew when she was flying with her son Joshua, who has a life-threatening peanut allergy.

 Mandelbaum started a petition urging airlines and legislators to take action to protect food-allergic passengers.
-The petition, hosted at the activism-focused social networking website Care2m, had attracted over 20,000 signatures at press time, rapidly approaching Mandelbaum’s target of 25,000 signatures.
-She has also lobbied the media extensively, attracting considerable media coverage.
+The petition continues to be hosted at the activism-focused social networking website Care2m, and has attracted thousands o signatures.
+Mandelbaum has also lobbied the media extensively, attracting considerable media coverage.

 Her petition does not seek an outright “ban” on any food, but asks for airlines to begin to institute a three-row buffer zone in front of and behind a passenger allergic to peanuts or tree nuts.
 The idea is that a flight attendant would ask passengers in that zone to refrain from eating nuts or peanuts.
 (These snacks are commonly purchased and brought on board.)